 - Always wear contact lens that is advised by your specialist and replace the contacts timely according to the schedule provided.

 - Avoid wearing lenses during showers or while swimming.
 Also, remember to wash hands properly with soap or Dettol before using or handling contact lenses.
 In case, you wish to swim, then try to wear tight goggles to avoid any sort of eye infection.

 - Do not clean contact lenses with tap water.

 - Always read the instructions to use contact lens.
 Use fresh cleaning or disinfecting solution and avoid using old solution to clean or store them.

 - Always clean, rub and rinse the lens the time you remove it as this will help in removing harmful microbes and residues affecting eyes.

 - Make sure you store your lens in a proper storage case and change it after every three months.
 Also, the case should be rubbed and rinsed with proper sterile contact lens solution.

-In case of any confusion regarding use of solution, always consult your eye care provider.
+In case of any confusion regarding the use of the solution, always consult your eye care provider.
 Having any symptom like eye pain, redness, sensitivity to light or excessive tearing should not be ignored as this may turn into a serious eye problem if not cured on time.
-People who have dry eyes often do not produce tears to keep eyes moist and this creates problem when they wear contact lens.
+People who have dry eyes often do not produce tears to keep eyes moist and this creates a problem when they wear contact lens.
 They struggle during their job hours.
 They should avoid cheap contacts and switch to some better lenses which are specifically designed for dry eyes and are moist, soft and flexible.

 Prevent an eye infection

 Acanthamoeba keratitis is an eye infection which could be caused due to improper lens handling.
 Contact lenses are a substitute for glasses.
-Try to be little conscious where eye care is concerned and always read manufacturer’s instructions to avoid future eye problems.
+Try to be little conscious where eye care is concerned and always read the manufacturer’s instructions to avoid future eye problems.